Discover Ireland : Geography

 Another of Ireland's characteristic landscapes are the large, low, waterlogged central plains, the bogs, the bogland, the peatlands, surrounded by mountains.
 A very special landscape, created very slowly, which preserves all of Ireland's geological history, as well as objects that help to tell its story.

 The highest peak, Carrauntuohill (Irish: Corrán Tuathail), rises to 1,041 m in Kerry (Killarney, Kenmare).
 It's sometimes overlooked in favor of another Irish peak, much lower at just 764 m, but still legendary: Croagh Patrick, known locally as the Reek, which is the object of a pilgrimage.
-The place is sacred, as St. Patrick is said to have fasted for 40 days on this mountain in 44.
+The place is sacred, as it is said to have been the site of a 40-day fast by St. Patrick in 441.
 Some 40,000 pilgrims, most of them Irish, make the trek to the summit every year.
 The hike on the last Sunday in July is more religious.
 There are still many people who come to meditate on the slopes of this mountain and in the chapel at the summit.

 From Murrisk, the ascent is quite difficult, especially the last stage at the finish.
 You need to be well equipped and allow at least 5 hours for the round trip.
 Beware of the weather: you can get lost in the fog.
 At the summit, the view over Connemara and Achill Island is breathtaking.